Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Close and relaunch the Prime Video app on your Roku TV and check if the audio sync issue is resolved.

-The Volume Mode option allows the users to automatically balance volume while watching the content.
-However, enabling the option or setting it to Levelling or Night can also result in audio sync issues with apps like Prime Video.
+The Volume Mode option allows the users to balance volume while watching the content automatically.
+However, enabling or setting the option to Levelling or Night can also result in audio sync issues with apps like Prime Video.

 3. Check your HDMI cable